Respect Yourself: Bruce Willis version

-In 1986, American actor Bruce Willis (as his fictitious alter-ego Bruno Radolini) began a short-lived singing career by covering "Respect Yourself" for his 1987 album The Return of BrunoI count the singer as a duet June Pointer member of The Pointer Sisters and with the participation of the Ruth Pointer and Anita Pointer (also members of The Pointer Sisters), participating in the choirs.
-Of the a companion to the HBO special of the same name, which aired shortly after the album's release.
-Released in December 1986 as his debut single and produced by Robert Kraft, his version is based on the Kane Gang's interpretation (slightly sped up).
+In 1986, the American actor Bruce Willis (as his fictional alter ego Bruno Radolini) began a short-lived singing career by covering "Respect Yourself" for his 1987 album The Return of Bruno, and the associated mockumentary HBO television special The Return of Bruno.
+Released in December 1986 as his debut single and produced by Robert Kraft, the song is a faithful rendition of the Staple Singers' original, with the Pointer Sisters singing the main lines, and Willis accompanying them on harmonica and voice.
+This was Willis's highest-charting song.